 - The PCB concentration observed near Trent Avenue during low flow conditions was much higher than any recent water column measurement.
 This elevated concentration may not be representative of laterally-averaged water column concentrations, as the SPMD was placed in area where localized elevated biofilm concentrations had occurred in the past. - PCB concentrations measured by SPMDs across multiple studies appear to be higher than those measured via analysis of grab samples at similar locations. - The use of SPMDs to measure water column PCBs poses some challenges for long-term trend assessment, such as conversion of the freely dissolved phase PCB concentrations measured by SPMDs into estimates of total PCB concentration.
-These challenges are balanced by the benefits of SPMDs relative to grab sampling, i.e., they are much less prone to blank contamination and represent an integrated concentration over a month-long period.
+These challenges are balanced by the benefits of SPMDs relative to grab sampling, i.e., they are less affected by blank contamination than grabs (due to having a smaller proportion of the sample analytical result in the blanks) are much less prone to blank contamination and represent an integrated concentration over a month-long period.